What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Method

 \subsubsection{Interview data}

 Since our initial interviews were brief orientations, we focused our qualitative data analysis on the 34 follow-up interviews (two follow-up interviews for each participant).
-We used the collaborative qualitative data analysis tool Dovetail \footnote{https://dovetail.com/role/researcher/} to conduct the qualitative data analysis.
+To conduct the qualitative data analysis, we used the collaborative qualitative data analysis tool Dovetail~\footnote{https://dovetail.com/role/researcher/}, which has been used in past HCI studies~\cite{ko2023dovetail, tu2024dovetail, boyd2023dovetail} and is HIPAA, GDPR, and CCPA compliant~\cite{dovetail_trust}, indicating robust privacy protection.
+All of the interview data uploaded to Dovetail was anonymized.
 We first used the automated transcription service in Dovetail to turn the 34 audio recordings into text.
-Then following the thematic analysis approach~\cite{thematic}, two researchers first separately reviewed the transcripts and came up with initial codes.
+Then following the thematic analysis approach~\cite{thematic}, two researchers first separately reviewed the transcripts and came up with initial codes in an inductive-deductive manner, generating codes both based on the data and on our research questions.
 Then the two researchers met and collaboratively constructed codes and applied them to all the transcripts.
+Our codebook is shared in Appendix~\ref{codebook}.
 After coding the data, one researcher pulled out important quotes from the transcripts.
 For each quote that appears in the paper, we use ``PX, FX'' to denote the participant ID and interview ID (1 being the first follow-up interview, and 2 being the second).